 Operating systems are designed to provide some services and features to the users.
 We can list the following features in order to categorize operating systems.

-- `Single User` means the current operating system do not handle different users and preferences where only a single user profile can be used.
+Single Usermeans the current operating system does not handle different users and preferences where only a single user profile can be used.

 Operating System Families